Meet the villain: Moondancer House

 Chapter 1

-Instead of sleeping with Cassandra Smith, I killed the devil in front of her.
-Cool air whistled through the basement’s ceiling vents, tightening the bare skin on my stomach while Cassandra mumbled some confused protestations over my sudden departure from the sofa and her arms.
-I couldn’t hear her words, not over the familiar snarls and thunks coming from the ornate wooden trunk beside the long-defunct air hockey table.
-I raced to the trunk—to him—my prepared excuses dying before they passed my lips.
-I couldn’t worry what Cassandra might think.
-There wasn’t enough time.
+The cool air whistling through the basement’s ceiling vents tightened the bare skin on my stomach while Cassandra mumbled some confused protestations over my sudden departure from the sofa and her arms.
+I couldn’t hear her, not over the familiar snarls and thunks coming from the ornate wooden trunk beside the long-defunct air hockey table.

 I found my shirt on the ground and wrestled myself back into it.
 Upstairs, the phone was ringing.